 Express.

 You can give your boss the sense that they are in control by playing the game and fulfilling your role.
 Just like Erving Goffman described it in his work, or as Arlie Hochschild described in her book, the Managed Heart, you can learn to guide your emotions and not react.
-And, you can use your emotions every bit as effectively as all your other senses.
+And you can use your emotions as effectively as all your other senses.

-You can set a boundary by calmly asking for further constructive feedback so that you can improve the presentation
+You can set a boundary by calmly asking for further constructive feedback to improve the presentation.

-Same for postpartum depression.
+It is the same for postpartum depression.
 Are you feeling sad?
 Sadness is the sense of loss and isolation.
-You shouldn’t feel ashamed for not feeling happy – there is nothing wrong with you experiencing this emotion.
+You shouldn’t feel ashamed for not feeling happy – nothing is wrong with experiencing this emotion.
 Perhaps it is because you feel alone?
-Or possibly everything feels new and uncomfortable, and, of course, no one really prepared you for this.
+Or, possibly, everything feels new and uncomfortable, and no one really prepared you for this.

-Instead, choose an uplifting experience and recognize how you can handle emotions in a conscious way.
-Rather then an involuntary reaction or as a reflection of who you are: see the opportunities in your boss’ criticism, ignore your in-laws and make your own decisions about your child (after all, no-one is more concerned about them than you!).
+Instead, choose an uplifting experience and recognize how you can consciously handle emotions.
+Rather than an involuntary reaction or as a reflection of who you are, see the opportunities in your boss’ criticism, ignore your in-laws, and make your own decisions about your child (after all, no one is more concerned about them than you!).

 Is an authentic self an emotion or a feeling?

-In my work, the closest that I got to understand what authentic self means was tapping into the crowning sense: emotions.
-Specifically, distinguishing the difference between emotions and feelings allowed me to step away from social norms and expectations and into a sense of self, with the ability to navigate through the surroundings.
+In my work, the closest I got to understanding what authentic self means was tapping into the crowning sense: emotions.
+Specifically, distinguishing between emotions and feelings allowed me to step away from social norms and expectations and into a sense of self, with the ability to navigate through the surroundings.

 Emotions are neither good nor bad because they are just inner sensations.
 We have to understand that before we can start understanding how to adjust ourselves to social norms and, instead, actively choose what we want to live up to.
 This also means understanding how we want to act.
 It opens up the exciting possibility that there isn’t necessarily one better society that is superior to others: there are endless possibilities.

-Understanding this opens up doors to integrating different cultures and creating diversity – diversity by design and not diversity by force.
-Because understanding diversity simply becomes the next logical step for you to start choosing what is more aligned with your true sense of identity.
-Discovering that you don’t have to merely accept, at face value, the indoctrinated behavior with which you have previously been conditioned is a huge step towards changing your perception of emotions and towards understanding self.
+Understanding this opens doors to integrating different cultures and creating diversity by design, not by force.
+Understanding diversity becomes the next logical step for you to start choosing what is more aligned with your true sense of identity.
+Discovering that you don’t have to accept merely, at face value, the indoctrinated behavior with which you have previously been conditioned is a huge step towards changing your perception of emotions and understanding yourself.

 How can you change your perception of emotions?